archivesunleashed/aut-docs/docs/binary-analysis.md

   .show()
 ```

-Will extract all following information from images in a web collection:
+Will extract all following information from audio files in a web collection:

 - audio url
 - filename